Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

     - Windows Phone (WinPhone\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
  *  For other projects in the solution, add a reference to the ArcGIS Runtime Toolkit project.

-#### Optional: Build to distibute the Toolkit
+#### Optional: Build to distribute the Toolkit
-1. Windows Desktop
+#####Windows Desktop
- *  Open the solution (WinDesktop-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
+ 1. Open the solution (WinDesktop-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
- *  Add a reference to the Esri.ArcGISRuntime.Toolkit.dll in your projects.
+ 2. Add a reference to the Esri.ArcGISRuntime.Toolkit.dll in your projects.

+#####Windows Store and Windows Phone
+ 1. Install the [Visual Studio 2013 SDK](http://msdn.microsoft.com/en-us/library/bb166441.aspx).
+To distribute the Toolkit for use in a Windows Store or Windows Phone project, it should be packaged as Visual Studio extension.
+The Visual Studio 2013 SDK is required to build Visual Studio extension installers (VSIX).
  2. Windows Store
    *  Open the solution (WinStore-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
 Be sure to build for Release on the ARM, x86, and x64 platforms.
  3. Windows Phone:
    *  Open the solution (WinPhone-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
 Be sure to build for Release on the ARM and x86 platforms.
-4. To distribute the Toolkit for use in a Windows Store or Windows Phone project, it should be packaged as Visual Studio extension.
-Install the [Visual Studio 2013 SDK](http://msdn.microsoft.com/en-us/library/bb166441.aspx).
-This SDK is required to build Visual Studio extension installers (VSIX).
-5. Under the Deployment\VSIX folder in this repo, open the VSIX.sln and build.
-If you get errors indicating files cannot be found, be sure to build the Windows Store and Windows Phone Toolkit projects for the release configuration on all platforms.
+ 4. Under the Deployment\VSIX folder in this repo, open the VSIX.sln and build.
+The [Visual Studio 2013 SDK](http://msdn.microsoft.com/en-us/library/bb166441.aspx) is required to open projects in this solution.
+Also be sure to build the Windows Store and Windows Phone Toolkit projects for the release configuration on all platforms.
 A set of *.vsix files will be generated in the project output folders.
-6. Run the vsix to install the Toolkit as an extension SDK for Windows Store or Windows Phone projects.
+ 5. Run the vsix to install the Toolkit as an extension SDK for Windows Store or Windows Phone projects.
 To add a reference in your project, open the Add Reference dialog, navigate to Windows > Extensions, and check the box next to the Toolkit for ArcGIS Runtime.

 ## Resources